bluenviron/mediamtx/README.md

 #### GStreamer

-GStreamer can publish a stream to the server in multiple ways (RTSP client, RTMP client, UDP/MPEG-TS, WebRTC with WHIP).
+GStreamer can publish a stream to the server in multiple ways (SRT client, SRT server, RTSP client, RTMP client, UDP/MPEG-TS, WebRTC with WHIP).
 The recommended one consists in publishing as a [RTSP client](#rtsp-clients):

 ```sh
 gst-launch-1.0 rtspclientsink name=s location=rtsp://localhost:8554/mystream \